arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-limits-change-request.md

 assignees: otucker aronovic
 ---

-## Request to change `watsonx.ai` limits for instance IDs on public cloud
+## Request to change `watsonx.ai` limits for instance IDs in public cloud

 ### Request details (to be completed by the requester)